vini-fda/scicalc-rs/README.md

 Read a sequence of tokens — which has a linear structure — and transform it into a **tree** structure.

 ## Evaluating
-Read the tree structure of the expression and fold, or evaluate, it's value.
+Read the tree structure of the expression and *fold* it, reducing it into it's final value.

 ## Calculator
 - Parse and perform basic operations with measurements